Non-Intrusive Flow Sensing Technology

 No fluid-calibration needed

 Traditional microfluidic flow sensing technologies are based on a calorimetric measurement principle and depend on fluid properties.
 They are generally calibrated for aqueous fluids, and additional calibrations need to be performed by the user.
 As explained above, with the new device, the fluid flow rate is determined by measuring the gas flow rate and is independent of the fluid properties (density, viscosity, surface tension, etc.).
-It makes this flow sensing technology universal and fluid calibration-free.
+It makes this non-intrusive flow sensing technology universal and fluid calibration-free.

 This is a technology of choice if one: